 INTRODUCTION

-three
+In very general terms, the process to manufacture and/or supply a product/system is based upon the following sequence of activities, with commissioning generally taking place in a number of forms across the final three activities:

+Requirements and specification development;

+Design (preliminary and detailed);

+Manufacture/assembly;

+Testing (Factory Acceptance Tests or FAT);

+Delivery;

+Integration/installation/deployment.

 It is fundamental in providing effective Aids to Navigation (AtoN) that their performance and reliability meet the operational needs.
 To ensure this is achieved, it is important that components, equipment and systems are checked before implementation, fitment and use.
-The impact of not effectively achieving this can extend far beyond the inconvenience of have to undertake an unplanned repair.
+The impact of ineffective AtoN equipment verification can extend far beyond the inconvenience and additional costs of having to undertake an unplanned repair.
+The delivery of these important services could have a direct impact to safe navigation.

+A specific form of commissioning is often undertaken at a Factory Acceptance Test (FAT) where a supplier of equipment or a system must demonstrate to the purchaser that the requirements and specifications have been successfully implemented and met.
+Any defects or issues noted at the FAT that do not conform to the requirements and specifications need to be corrected before the equipment leaves the factory.
+The responsibility for ensuring the equipment conforms to the requirements and specifications therefore remains with the supplier at this time.
+It is cheaper to correct any defects at the factory rather than in the field.
+A stage payment for the equipment is often linked to successful passing of the FAT.

 SCOPE

-The concept of commissioning can be applied to a wide range of systems, such as the fit of mooring components, to the commissioning of remote monitoring and control systems.
+The concept of commissioning can be applied to a wide range of equipment and systems, such as the fit of mooring components, through to the commissioning of remote monitoring and control systems.
 Often the phases of commissioning develop from the smaller discrete items, built up to complete assemblies and systems.

-This can extend to the complete supply and checking of parts, equipment, tools and instruction to ensure efficient and effective implementation of AtoN installation.
+This can extend to the complete supply and checking of parts, equipment, tools and instruction to ensure efficient and effective implementation of an AtoN installation.
 This is critical at remote and difficult to access locations.

-Commissioning can be considered a key part of any quality system in ensuring no defective parts or systems are employed on operational AtoN.
+Commissioning should be considered a key part of any quality system in ensuring no defective parts or systems are employed on operational AtoN.

 The extent or scale of these tasks need to reflect the size, complexity or criticality of the equipment or system being deployed.
-Additionally, the scope of these tasks maybe be applied to a first of type production solution, but significantly reduced to the production product.
+Additionally, the scope of these tasks may be applied to a first of type production solution, but significantly reduced to the production product.

 CONCEPT OF COMMISSIONING

-Commissioning is often thought of as the act of getting something working and confirming its correct operation.
-It can given the ever more complex systems required for AtoN and e-navigation.
+Commissioning is often thought of as the act of getting something working and confirming its correct operation in service.
+It can range in complexity from a simple visual verification such as an AtoN character, through to an elaborate process dependant on measurement and / or historical data.
+More elaborate commissioning procedures are essential for the ever more complex systems that are required for AtoN and e-navigation.

 Commissioning especially needs to be focused on those aspects that impact on the effective performance on the AtoN and as such, every component that contributes to this, needs to be identified and commissioned.

-Given something like a buoy, this can include the dimension of the key mooring components, the material that these are made from, the colour of the buoy, and the character and operation of the lantern, to name but a few.
+Some examples of those aspects, in relation to AtoN, are provided in Section 4.3 of this Guideline .

 The key purpose of commissioning is to ensure that the correctly specified components are used.
-These may then be built up to form assemblies, which assemble and function as designed.
-Records of any measurements and functions need to be recorded to allow the process to be repeated if necessary and to inform others of what is correct.
+These may then be built up to form assemblies, which assemble and function as designed and specified.
+Records of all measurements and functions need to be recorded to allow the process be repeated if necessary and to inform others of what is correct.